A Thermodynamically Consistent Free Boundary Model for Two-Phase Flows in an Evolving Domain with Bulk-Surface Interaction: Acknowledgement

 \section{Acknowledgement}

+We thank the anonymous referees for their careful reading and valuable suggestions, which helped us to improve the manuscript.
 Both authors were partially supported by the ``RTG 2339'' \textit{IntComSin} funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 321821685.
 PK was additionally supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 52469428.
-YL was partially supported by startup funding from Nanjing Normal University, the Natural Science Foundation of Jiangsu Province (Grant No. BK20240572), and the Natural Science Foundation of the Jiangsu Higher Education Institutions of China (Grant No. 24KJB110020).
+YL was partially supported by the startup funding from Nanjing Normal University, the Natural Science Foundation of Jiangsu Province (Grant No. BK20240572), the Natural Science Foundation of the Jiangsu Higher Education Institutions of China (Grant No. 24KJB110020), and the China Postdoctoral Science Foundation under Grant Number 2025M773078.
 The support is gratefully acknowledged.